InnuendoPi/MQTTDevice4/docs/index.md

     * Filebrowser for simple file management (e.g. backup and restore config.json)
     * DS18B20 temperature offset: easy calibration of the sensors

+**Sensor calibration:**

+Note: sensor calibration is an optional task.
+A two-point calibrtation is recommended espacially for mash tune sensors.

+The firmware provides an easy option for sensor calibration.
+Three options availble:

+    * no calibration

+    leave deflaut value 0.0 (zero) for offset 1 and offset 2 (eg do nothing)

+    * single point calibration or constant offset: enter a value for constant offset to offset 1 and set offset 2 to 0.0 (zero)

+    The difference in a single temperture measure is your constant offset 1.
+There is no predeefined temperature for a single point measure.

+    * two-point calibration: you need to measure at two predefined temperatures two offsets

+A two point calibration provides a more accurate correction of each sensor by re-scaling it at two poinst instad of just one (constant offset).
+All you need is your mash tune, a calibrated temperature sensor and a cbpi4 mash profil, which includes two mash steps: at 40°C (low mashin temperature) and at 78°C (mashout temperature).
+Set both mash step timers to something lik 3 to 5 minutes.
+Fill your mash tune with water.
+If possible turn on agitator.
+Now start the two step mash profile in CraftbeerPi4.
+When temperatur 40°C is reached measure the temperature with a calibrated sensor.
+The difference between sensor value and calibrated temperatur sensor is offset 1.
+Repeat measurement when 78°C is reached.
+The difference is offset 2.
+In a two-point calibration it is very important to do the first measure at exactly 40°C and the second measure at exactly 78°C!

 **Misc settings:**

 1. System